stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

  - Debugging at the hardware level using SignalTap
  - Identifying the IPI unmasking bug by adding kernel stats and debug statements.
  - Fixing the IPI bug
- - Understanding by GDB was showing strange results
+ - Understanding why GDB was showing strange results

 # Followups